Tahini Sauce

 Ice Cold Water

 Step 1.
 Mix the lemon juice with minced garlic.
-Allow this to “steep” and marinate for about 10 minutes.
+Allow this to โsteepโ and marinate for about 10 minutes.
 Strain the lemon juice and discard the garlic.
-We do this to soften the zest of the garlic and to make the tahini sauce as smooth as could be.
+We do this to soften the zest of the garlic and to make it as smooth as could be.

 Step 2.
-Whisk or process the garlicky lemon juice, tahini and salt.
-Watch now what happens—the mixture seizes and gets very lumpy.
+Whisk or use a food processor to mix the garlicky lemon juice, tahini and salt.
+Watch now what happensโthe mixture seizes and gets very lumpy.

 Step 3.
 Cure the lumpiness!
-The fix here could not be easier: simply add ice cold water and whisk or process until smooth.
+The fix here could not be easier: simply add ice cold water and whisk or process until you get a smooth, creamy sauce.
 Add more water, if needed, to get you there.

-Knowing that tahini seizes, and how to fix it, is the key to how to make a great sauce!
-Fix the seized mixture with the addition of ice cold water.
+Knowing that tahini seizes, and how to fix it, is the key to how to make a great sauce with the desired consistency: smooth!ย Fix the seized mixture with the addition of ice cold water.ย

-Take it slowly.
-Add the cold water a little bit at a time, taking care so the sauce is not too thin or too thick.
+Take it slowly.ย Add the cold water a little bit at a time, taking care that it is not too thin or too thick.
 Look for the consistency of salad dressing, or slightly thicker.

 Store it in an airtight container in the refrigerator.
 It lasts for at least a week and usually much longer than that.
 Bring to room temperature and give it a whisk before serving.